inaciose/z80asm/rc2014sdcard/README.md

 3. by using separate entries for the cli requests and other program requests

 The method used is based on:
-- store parameters on know memory positions
+- store parameters on know memory addresses
 - call routine at know memory position
-- read return output from know memory
+- read return output from know memory addresses

 I belive that the addresses are more stable now, need to compile them.